titanthemoon/MCRussianRoulette/README.md

-# MCRussianRoulette
+# Minecraft Russian Roulette

-Play Russian Roulette on your Minecraft Server, with brand new gamemodes!
+Play Russian Roulette in Block Game!
+With all new gamemodes!

 ## Bugs: